pravega/pravega/documentation/src/docs/segment-store-service.md

 # Data Flow

-Here are a few examples on how data flows inside the Pravega Segment Store Service.
+Here are a few examples of how data flows inside the Pravega Segment Store Service.

 ## Appends
 ![Segment Store Appends](img/segment-store-append.png)

 The diagram above depicts these steps (note the step numbers may not match, but the order is the same):

-1. **Segment Store** receives append request with params: Segment Name, Payload and AttributeUpdates.
+1. **Segment Store** receives append request with params: Segment Name, Payload and Attribute Updates.
-2. **Segment Store** determines the ContainerId for the given Segment and verifies that the **Segment Container** is registered locally.
+2. **Segment Store** determines the Container ID for the given Segment and verifies that the **Segment Container** is registered locally.
 If not, it returns an appropriate error code.
 3. **Segment Store** delegates request to the appropriate **Segment Container** instance.
     1. **Segment Container** verifies that the Segment belongs to the Segment Container and that the Segment actually exists.
 If not, it returns an appropriate error code.
-        - During this process, it also get an existing Segment Id or assigns a new one (by using the **Segment Mapper** component).
+        - During this process, it also gets an existing Segment ID or assigns a new one (by using the **Segment Mapper** component).
     2. Segment Container creates a `StreamSegmentAppendOperation` with the input data and sends it to the _Durable Log_.
 4. **Durable Log** takes the Append operation and processes it according to the algorithm described in the [Durable Log](#durable-log) section.
     1. Puts it in its operation Queue.